• Free shipping on all orders

 Will My Dog Be Okay After Eating Silica Gel?

-If your dog eats silica gel, but only a small amount, this is unlikely to cause any harm to your dog.
+If your dog eats silica gel but only a small amount, this is unlikely to cause any harm to your dog.
 Silica gel is not toxic to dogs, and most dogs will pass the contents of a packet without any further symptoms.

-In rare cases, a blockage within the gut may occur, especially if large quantities of silica gel are consumed and the packet has also been eaten.
+In rare cases, a blockage within the gut may occur, especially if large quantities of silica gel are consumed, and the packet has also been eaten.
 The blockage may occur anywhere within the gastrointestinal tract, including within the esophagus, stomach, or intestines.
-The symptoms of a bowel obstruction are very similar to an upset stomach.
+The signs of a bowel obstruction are very similar to an upset stomach.
 Blockages can quickly become life-threatening, so if you suspect a problem, you should contact your vet, who may need to operate on your dog to save their life.

-Divider 2
+Divider 1

-How To Prevent Dogs From Chewing or Eating Things They Shouldn’t?
+How to Prevent Dogs From Chewing or Eating Things They Shouldn’t

 As previously mentioned, dogs that are regularly ingesting non-food items may require assessment by your veterinarian for underlying medical or behavioral causes.